ITIRadio/ESPN-API/README.md

 ### Rich library note

 Most of the Python libraries are included in most standard Python installs, however, double check & install if necessary.
 Rich will likely need to be installed in most cases, so use `pip install rich` on the regular command line ([Rich site](https://pypi.org/project/rich/)).
-If nagged about forced, unncessary "external management", use `sudo apt install python3-rich` (generally, `sudo apt install python3-{package-name}`).
+If nagged about forced, unnecessary "external management", use `sudo apt install python3-rich` (generally, `sudo apt install python3-{package-name}`).

 ### Football Database Notes